-With regards patient with estRA, 731 were included in this study, with a mean age of 56.4 years (SD 12.4).
-Mean symptom duration in these patients was 12 years (SD 8.98) with mean time since diagnosis of 9.76 years (SD 7.67).
+With regards to patients with estRA, 731 were included, with a mean age of 56.4 years (SD 12.4).
+Mean symptom duration was 12 years (SD 8.98) with mean time since diagnosis of 9.76 years (SD 7.67).
 Of the 731 patients, 270 had a normal BMI, 264 were overweight, 189 were obese and eight patients were underweight.
-Since the underweight patients were excluded from the analyses, 763 patients with estRA were ultimately included.
+Since underweight patients were excluded from analyses, 763 patients with estRA were ultimately included.
 612 patients were taking at least one csDMARD at the baseline visit, increasing to 634 at both 6 and 12 months.
-With regards co-prescription of a bDMARD, 182 patients were taking a bDMARD at the baseline visit, increasing to 417 at 6 months and 423 at 12 months.
+With regards to co-prescription of a bDMARD, 182 patients were taking a bDMARD at the baseline visit, increasing to 417 at 6 months and 423 at 12 months.
 At 6 months, 249 patients were in DAS28 remission, with 248 in remission at 12 months.

 The numbers of patients with estRA newly starting a csDMARD at baseline visit was too low to conduct meaningful analyses (n=35).
-Therefore, all analyses were conducted in patients established on a csDMARD.
+Therefore, all analyses were conducted in patients already taking a csDMARD.
 In estRA, obese patients were significantly less likely to achieve DAS28 remission at 6 and 12 months, and good EULAR response at 6 months, compared to those of normal BMI (Figure 1).
-No significant association between BMI and remission outcomes was demonstrated in patients classed as overweight with estRA.
+No significant association between BMI and remission outcomes was demonstrated in overweight patients with estRA.

-Obese patients with estRA, exposed to csDMARD monotherapy, were significantly less likely to achieve DAS28 remission [OR 0.47 (95%CI 0.24-0.88)] or good EULAR response [OR 0.4 (95%CI 0.23-0.7)] at 6 months, compared to those of normal BMI.
+Obese patients with estRA, taking csDMARD monotherapy, were significantly less likely to achieve DAS28 remission [OR 0.47 (95%CI 0.24-0.88)] or good EULAR response [OR 0.4 (95%CI 0.23-0.7)] at 6 months, compared to those of normal BMI (supplementary table 3).
 A similar point estimate was observed at 12 months.
-Analysing specific components of remission, only tender joint count was increased in overweight individuals with estRA who were on monotherapy, at 6 months follow-up [β 1.05 (95%CI 0.05-2.06)].
-Sensitivity analyses to account for corticosteroid use demonstrated no significant change in outcomes.
+Analysing specific components of remission, only TJC was increased in overweight individuals with estRA taking monotherapy, at 6 months follow-up [β 1.05 (95%CI 0.05-2.06)].
+Sensitivity analyses for corticosteroid use did not significantly change outcomes.

-Obese estRA patients were more likely to be treated with combination csDMARD therapy, than monotherapy, compared with those of normal BMI, significant at 6 months [OR 1.59 (95% CI 1.03-2.45)] (Table 4).
+Obese estRA patients were more likely to be taking combination csDMARD therapy, than monotherapy, compared with those of normal BMI, significant at 6 months [OR 1.59 (95% CI 1.03-2.45)] (Table 4).

-Association between increased BMI and MTX dose in all patients
+Association between BMI and MTX dose in all patients

 MTX dose was available for 613 patients at sequential visits.
 Within this subgroup, overweight and obese patients, with both eRA and estRA, were exposed to higher doses of MTX at 6- and 12-month follow-up, compared to those of normal BMI (Figure 2).
 At follow-up, in overweight patients with eRA, linear regression analysis of BMI and MTX dose demonstrated: β 5.33 (95% CI 3.10-7.56); and in obese patients with eRA: β 6.01 (95% CI 3.57-8.46).
 In overweight patients with estRA, similar linear regression models demonstrated: β 4.87 (95% CI 3.79-5.95); in obese patients with estRA: β 2.69 (95% CI 1.56-3.83).
 This included patients taking MTX as part of combination therapy.
-Looking at MTX dosing at the baseline visit alone, a mean weekly dose of 20mg (SD 6.91) was prescribed in patients with overweight and obese BMI at baseline, compared to 15mg (SD 5.70) in those with normal BMI.
+Looking at MTX dosing at baseline visit alone, a mean weekly dose of 20mg (SD 6.91) was prescribed in patients with overweight and obese BMI at baseline, compared to 15mg (SD 5.70) in those with normal BMI.

 In all models, sensitivity analyses for symptom duration and geographical location did not change the significance of results.
-In order to investigate the influence of geographical location, all models were conducted by region; this did not lead to a significant change in point estimate.
+In order to investigate the influence of geographical location, all models were conducted by region; this did not statistically significantly change the point estimate.
+It is not known, however, if the variation in geographical location leads to change in clinical significance.

 DISCUSSION